Arizona State University: Sustainability

-Additionally, six wind turbines installed on the roof of the Julie Ann Wrigley Global Institute of Sustainability building on the Tempe campus have operated since October 2008.
+Six wind turbines installed on the roof of the Julie Ann Wrigley Global Institute of Sustainability building on the Tempe campus have operated since October 2008.
 Under normal conditions, the six turbines produce enough electricity to power approximately 36 computers.

 In 2021, ASU researchers installed a passive radiative cooling film to local Tempe bus shelters to cool temperatures during the daytime by radiating heat to space with zero energy use.
-The film was produced by 3M and cooled shelter temperatures by 4°C. It was one of the first applications of the cooling film in the country.
+The film was produced by 3M and cooled shelter temperatures by 4 °C. It was one of the first applications of the cooling film in the country.

 ASU's School of Sustainability was the first school in the United States to introduce degrees in the field of sustainability.
 ASU's School of Sustainability is part of the Wrigley Global Institute of Sustainability.
 The School was established in spring 2007 and began enrolling undergraduates in fall 2008.
 The school offers majors, minors, and a number of certificates in sustainability.
 ASU is also home to the Sustainability Consortium, which was founded by Jay Golden in 2009.

 The School of Sustainability has been essential in establishing the university as "a leader in the academics of sustainable business".
 The university is widely considered to be one of the most ambitious and principled organizations for embedding sustainable practices into its operating model.
 The university has embraced several challenging sustainability goals.
 Among the numerous benchmarks outlined in the university's prospectus, is the creation of a large recycling and composting operation that will eliminate 30% and divert 90% of waste from landfills.
 This endeavor will be aided by educating students about the benefits of avoiding overconsumption that contributes to excessive waste.
 Sustainability courses have been expanded to attain this goal and many of the university's individual colleges and schools have integrated such material into their lectures and courses.
 Second, ASU is on track to reduce its rate of water consumption by 50%.
 The university's most aggressive benchmark is to be the first, large research university to achieve carbon neutrality as it pertains to its Scope 1, 2 and non-transportation Scope 3 greenhouse gas (GHG) emissions.

+ASU's College of Integrative Sciences and Arts (CISA) offers degrees and certifications focused on sustainable horticulture, natural resource ecology, indoor farming, desert food production and wildlife management, through its College of Applied Sciences and Arts at ASU's Polytechnic campus.
+CISA's Burrowing Owl Conservation Project at the Polytechnic campus was noted as one of the distinctive features of ASU in The Sierra Club magazine's ranking of ASU as the top "cool school" for sustainability in 2021.

+CISA faculty at the Polytechnic campus in disciplines such as applied biological sciences, and technical communication and user experience, are involved in research and community outreach to promote sustainable use of resources and preservation of species and habitat.
+Vertical farming, indoor farming, and water conservation efforts are just a few of the sustainability initiatives being driven by CISA faculty.